valeryozenne/Tuto_GT/README.md

 </stream>
 ```

-## Compilation and installation
+### Compilation and installation

 Nothing to do.

 ### Reconstruction and visualisation

-To run the reconstruction chain, you'll need to run Gadgetron, and the Gadgetron ISMRMRD client.
+To run the reconstruction chain, you'll need to run Gadgetron, and the Gadgetron ISMRMRD client in two different terminal located in the same folder.

 Start Gadgetron:
 ```bash